 It can be difficult to find the right brush for your unique breed of cat, as they all have different needs.
-We put together this list of in-depth reviews to help you narrow down the options and find the right cat brush to suit your unique needs.
+We put together this list of in-depth reviews of the best cat brushes to help you narrow down the options and find the best cat brush to suit your unique needs.

 |JW Pet Gripsoft Cat Slicker Brush||

 1. Hepper Cat Brush — Best Overall

 Brushing cats has never been easier thanks to the Hepper Cat Brush, our best cat brush.
 The stainless-steel bristles have 60-degree angles to firmly remove dead hair while preventing scratches and pokes to your cat’s delicate skin.
 They also gently massage the skin to relax your cat and increase blood flow.
 The wide brush head covers large areas at once to significantly reduce grooming time.
 The comfort-grip handle lets you work through tangles and mats with ease.
 While you brush, the bristles grab loose hair along with dirt and dander, which can reduce symptoms in owners who suffer from pet allergies.